-Hair thinning is not necessarily due to aging, although it is common to see a gradual thinning of hair as we grow older due to our scalp stem cells weakening and slowly ceasing hair production as we age.
-But hold on, before you give up on hopes of thicker-looking hair, age might not be all there is to it...
+Hair thinning is not necessarily age-related, although it is common to see a gradual thinning of hair as we grow older due to our scalp stem cells weakening and slowly ceasing hair production as we age.

 Before you can understand why your hair is thinning, there are some important distinctions to make.
 There is a difference between a) a change in the texture of your hair, b) a reduction in hair growth, and c) hair loss/hair dropping out.

 The texture of the hair can evolve throughout our lives due to changes in the hair follicle (where the hair fibre is produced).
 This can be caused by damage over time, perhaps due to repeated pulling or medication.
 The structure of already-existing hair fibres can also be permanently changed as a result of over-processing, where the fibre loses its natural form (such as curls), becoming weaker and thinner.
 Hormonal changes, such as pregnancy or the menopause, can also affect the natural texture of the hair, resulting in thin hair.

 A reduction in hair growth could also be the reason behind your thinning hair.
 We shed about 100 hairs per day, which might sound a lot, but the human head is estimated to have around 100,000 hairs at any one time, although this varies considerably depending on factors such as age and genetics.

 Hair loss vs thinning hair?